yazan-alawneh999/Recipe-Sharing-App-with-AI-Powered-Personalization-Documentation/index.md

 ## Features
 - Restaurant Dashboard: Allows restaurants to list leftover items, set prices, and update availability.
-- Customer Role: Allows customers to search for food items and reserve items.
+- Customer Role Allows customers to search for food items and reserve items.
 ---
 ## 💵 Estimated Cost and Timeline